modflowpy/pymake/README.md

   --zip ZIP             Zip built executable. (default is False) --inplace             Source files in srcdir are used directly. (default is False) --networkx            Use networkx package to build Directed Acyclic Graph use to determine the order source files are compiled in. (default is False)
+  --mb, --meson-build   Use meson to build executable. (default is False)

 Note that the source directory should not contain any bad or duplicate source files as all source files in the source directory, the common source file directory (srcdir2), and the extra files
 (extrafiles) will be built and linked.
 Files can be excluded by using the excludefiles command line switch.
 ```

 Note that command line arguments for Fortran flags, C/C++ flags, and syslib